wuyic1/F-siteProject/README.md

 ## F-site Model: A Transformer-based Molecular Generative Model for Fluorinated Molecular Design

-This repository contains code and instructions for training and using the F-site model, a Transformer-based generative model specifically designed for the creation and modification of fluorinated molecular structures.
+This repository contains code and instructions for training and using the F-site model, which is a Transformer-based molecular fluorine modification model used to predict the fluorine substitution points of small molecule compounds.

 ### Package Installation